-Framing the results of the key performance measure in the positive (i.e. percentage of students who are meeting expectations in reading, students who receive a mark of A, B or C+...) will be a change on next year's school plan.
+Framing the results of the key performance measure in the positive (i.e. percentage of students who are meeting expectations in reading, students who receive a mark of A, B or C+...) is a change in this year's school plan.
 The SPC values the need to know students who are needing extra support but feel strongly about demonstrating this data in student overall success.